Frequently Asked Questions

 News sites that want to become part of the Trust Project must go through a multi-step approval process.
 Once they pass review, we work with them to implement the Trust Indicators.
 We check compliance on all approved news sites before they go live with the Trust Indicators and recheck them on an ad hoc basis.
 Approved and fully compliant sites may show the Trust Mark.

-How does our site apply?
+How does our news outlet apply?

 First, fill out this form to get started.
 If your site passes an initial review, then follow these steps: